Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Example: Electromagnetism in the Quantum --Torus

-Let us summarize the results concerning the two non--commutative Yang--Mills functionals and compare them with each other in order to provide a {\bf first} answer to the questions raised at the end of the previous section. \begin{enumerate} \item The gauge qlc of every qpc $\omega$ is a Yang--Mills qlc on $E^{\mathfrak{u}(1)^\#_\C}_\r$. \item Equation (\ref{ahuevo1}) characterize all Yang--Mills qlc's on $E^{\mathfrak{u}(1)^\#_\C}_\r$ for every $n\geq 2$.
-This is equivalently to ask for qlc compatible with the metric with zero curvature and in equation (\ref{yangmillsqlc3}) we characterize all these qlc's. \item Up to an element of $U(E^{\mathfrak{u}(1)^\#_\C}_\r)$, is the only Yang--Mills qlc.
-In terms of the association of equation (\ref{conecright}), this implies that any qpc produces this unique equivalent class of Yang--Mills qlc's.
-Additionally, by Corollary \ref{coroqpc}, all qpc's are related by the action of $\qGG$ and we can take as the representative element of this unique equivalent class of qpc's.
-Hence, module the standard action of $U(E^{\mathfrak{u}(1)^\#_\C}_\r)$, the gauge qlc associated to $\omega^c$ is the unique Yang--Mills qlc. \item Equation (\ref{eq.6.15}) characterize all Yang--Mills qpc's for every $n\geq 2$.
-This is equivalent to equation (\ref{yangmillsqpc1}). \item The solutions presented in equation (\ref{yangmillsqlc3}) are also solutions of equation (\ref{yangmillsqpc1}). \item Up to an element of $\qGG_\YM$, $\omega^c$ is the only Yang--Mills qpc. \end{enumerate}
+Let us summarize the results concerning the two non--commutative Yang--Mills functionals and compare them with each other in order to provide a {\bf first} answer to the questions raised at the end of the Section 5 for the qpb $\zeta$ of this subsection. \begin{enumerate} \item The gauge qlc $\widehat{\nabla}^\omega:=\widehat{\nabla}^\omega_{{\mathfrak{u}(1)^\#_\C}}$ of every qpc $\omega$ is a Yang--Mills qlc of $E^{\mathfrak{u}(1)^\#_\C}_\r$. \item Equation (\ref{ahuevo1}) characterize all Yang--Mills qlc's of $E^{\mathfrak{u}(1)^\#_\C}_\r$ for every $n\geq 2$.
+This is equivalently to ask for qlc compatible with the metric with zero curvature and in equation (\ref{yangmillsqlc3}) we characterize all these qlc's. \item Up to an element of $U(E^{\mathfrak{u}(1)^\#_\C}_\r)$, $\widehat{\nabla}^\omega$ is the only Yang--Mills qlc. \item Equation (\ref{eq.6.15}) characterize all Yang--Mills qpc's for every $n\geq 2$.
+This is equivalent to equation (\ref{yangmillsqpc1}). \item The non--commutative analytical Yang--Mills equation (equation (\ref{ahuevo1})) and the non--commutative geometrical Yang--Mills (equation (\ref{eq.6.15})) are different. \item The solutions presented in equation (\ref{yangmillsqlc3}) are also solutions of equation (\ref{yangmillsqpc1}). \item Up to an element of $\qGG_\YM$, $\omega^c$ is the only Yang--Mills qpc. \end{enumerate}

 \begin{Remark} In light of the interpretation of Remark \ref{gaugeboson}, $\omega^c$ (and quantum gauge transformation of this qpc) is a non--commutative photon field moving through the quantum $n$--torus, where $U(1)$ is equipped with its canonical differential structure.
 As we should expect, module (quantum) gauge transformation, there is only one (non--commutative) photon field. \end{Remark}